qelectrotech/qelectrotech-doc/source/users/element/collection/default_collection.rst

 :Logic:

-    Logic signal symbols (AND, OR, NOT, NOR, etc.), Grafcet symbols, Ladder symbols and flow char symbols.
+    Logic signal symbols (AND, OR, NOT, NOR, etc.), GRAFCET symbols, Ladder symbols and flow char symbols.

 :Hydraulic: